-As a result, we’ve compiled a list of common back to school scams, how you can identify them, and how you can avoid falling victim to them in the first place.
+To help spare you time and money, we’ve compiled a list of the most common back-to-school scams, how you can identify them, and how you can avoid falling victim to them in the first place.
 Let’s start with the most popular.

 First, no legitimate scholarships or grants will require any kind of advance or processing fee, and no one can improve your chances of obtaining a scholarship or a grant by paying them money.

-With this said, financial aid and scholarship seminars are popular this time of year, so if you decide to attend one, the FTC recommends immunizing yourself against their hard-sell techniques and taking your time before making a decision.
+With this said, financial aid and scholarship seminars are popular this time of year, so if you decide to attend one, the Federal Trade Commission recommends immunizing yourself against their hard-sell techniques and taking your time before making a decision.

-In fact, almost everything you need to know about receiving financial aid can be found online, and for the little bit that can’t, your school counselor can prove to be an invaluable resource.
-In addition, you can find a variety of free information sources through Federal Student Aid program.
+In fact, almost everything you need to know about receiving financial aid can be found online.
+And for the little bit that can’t, your school counselor can prove to be an invaluable resource.
+In addition, you can find a variety of free information sources through the Federal Student Aid program.

-- Someone claims that they can help you find “secret” scholarships for a small weekly or monthly fee, for which they’ll claim to offer some type of money back guarantee.
+Someone promises that they can help you find “secret” or “unclaimed” scholarships for a small weekly or monthly fee, for which they’ll claim to offer some type of money back guarantee.

-- As mentioned above, any kind of unsolicited offers, which could include phone or email.
+As mentioned above, if you receive any kind of unsolicited offers, whether via phone or email.

 Distance Education Scams

-Closely related to scholarship and financial aid scams, distance education scams have become increasingly common as more and more students turn to the internet to earn their college degrees.
+Closely related to scholarship and financial aid scams, distance education scams have become more common as an increasing number of students turn to the Internet to earn their college degrees.

-However, this doesn’t mean that all distance education degrees are created equal, so you should avoid handing your money over to any “schools” that display any of the following characteristics:
+However, this popularity doesn’t mean that all distance education degrees are necessarily created equal, so you should avoid handing your money over to institutions that display any of the following characteristics:

-- Diplomas are guaranteed with payment, which can often be obtained in extremely short periods of time (e.g. one month or less).
+Diplomas are guaranteed with payment, which can be obtained in extremely short periods of time (e.g. one month or less).
 Also, entrance is not based on GPA, academic records, or standardized testing.
 These are often referred to as diploma mills.
 The FTC warns these schools often come hand-in-hand with pushy sales tactics.

-- The school is not accredited, and/or is not recognized by the Council on Higher Education Accreditation or the U.S. Education Department.
+The school is not accredited, and/or is not recognized by the Council for Higher Education Accreditation or the U.S. Education Department.

 If you fail to heed these warning signs, you may end up paying a lot of money and spending a lot of time for a degree that’s not worth much more than the paper it’s printed on.
 Because of this importance, be sure to do your homework about any distance education program or online university you’re thinking about attending, which you can start right here at HighYa.

-Job scams during this time of year tend to be almost wholly targeted at college students, since scammers know that they’re probably new to an area and need a job quickly in order to make some extra money.
+Job scams during this time of year tend to be almost wholly targeted at college students since scammers know that they’re probably new to an area and need a job quickly to make some extra money.

 With this in mind, one of the most common ways to avoid an employment scam (or at the very least, a way to avoid working for a less-than-stellar employer) is to stay away from job postings that promise big earnings potential, but provide very little information about what kind of work you’ll be doing.

-1. Where did I learn about this job?
-If you found a potential job through online job boards such as Monster.com or Indeed.com, the chances that it’s a scam are much lower than if you found them on Craigslist or through an unsolicited email.
+Where did I learn about this job?
+If you found a potential position through online job boards such as Monster.com or Indeed.com, the chances that it’s a scam will be much lower than if you found them on Craigslist or through an unsolicited email.

-2. Did I contact this company?
+Did I contact this company?
 If nothing else, if you’re being contacted by a company about an open position without first posting your resume on an online job board, it’s probably a scam.
 Even if you did post your resume on one of these sites, proceed with caution and do some thorough research on the company before giving out any of your personal information.
 The BBB is often a great place to start.

-However, here are some tips to help you avoid these back to school-related door-to-door scams:
+Here are some tips to help you avoid these back-to-school related door-to-door scams:

 Identity Theft Scams